NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     need not be too big.

 --num-anchor-points <integer (default: 0)>
     How many anchor points to create tying each pixel to a point on a DEM along the ray from that pixel to the ground.
 These points will be uniformly distributed across each input image.
-(This is being tested.)
-Set also ``--anchor-weight`` and ``--anchor-dem``.
+Only applies to linescan cameras.
+See also ``--anchor-weight`` and ``--anchor-dem``.

 --anchor-weight <double (default: 0.0)>
     How much weight to give to each anchor point.
 Anchor points are